Netflix/metaflow-ui/docs/plugin-system.md

 ![Metaflow UI Plugin system](images/metaflow-ui-plugins.png)

 Metaflow UI has support for custom plugins.
-Plugins are limited on running in predefined slots within UI.
-Plugins are installed server side to Metaflow UI service.
+Plugins are limited to running in predefined slots within UI.
+Plugins are installed server-side on the Metaflow UI service.

-You can find plugin JS api and examples from [plugin-api](../plugin-api/README.md) folder.
+You can find the plugin JS API and examples from the [plugin-api](../plugin-api/README.md) folder.

 ## Getting started with plugin development

-Easiest way to start developing plugins is to start up local plugin development environment:
+The easiest way to start developing plugins is to start up a local plugin development environment:

 ```sh
 yarn dev:plugin